 Here are our top tips:

-If your source of heating is an open fire or wood burning stove, buy good quality dry wood (look for “Ready to Burn” fuel).
+- If your source of heating is an open fire or wood-burning stove, buy good quality dry wood (look for “Ready to Burn” fuel).
 Do not burn treated waste wood which can emit harmful fumes and pollutants.
-Maintain your stove and get your chimney swept regularly and if you do buy a wood burning stove – make sure it has a ‘Defra exemption’ or is an ‘Ecodesign Ready’ stove which has low smoke emissions.
+Maintain your stove and get your chimney swept regularly and if you do buy a wood-burning stove – make sure it has a ‘Defra exemption’ or is an ‘Ecodesign Ready’ stove that has low smoke emissions.

-Remember share your tips on social with us @breastcanceruk
+Remember to share your tips on social with us @breastcanceruk